linsomniac/python-memcached2/README.md

 and Python 2.7, though it may be possible for it to work with Python 2.6 as well.

+**2013-04-26**: I did some more documentation and consider it to be completed for the low level code.
+I don't consider it to be generally usable, so I'm not putting it up on pypi, but I am going to tag it as release-0.1.

 **2013-04-23**: Completed the documentation.
 However, this module probably isn't ready for use yet, as the routines are still fairly low level.
 A higher level interface is the next thing I plan on working